My Al Capone Museum | home

 Two other phone numbers of hotels were located on them.
 None proved connected to this crime.

-All their pockets are turned inside out and yet ,Guinta, still had his diamond pinky ring.
-Robbery was ruled out.
+All their pockets are turned inside out and yet Giunta, still had his diamond pinky ring.
+So robbery was immediately ruled out.

 Coroner Herman Bundesen, Assistant State's Attorney Walker Butler, Deputy Police Commissioner John Stege, and the Hammond policeman who found the bodies, Louis Tebodo.